brocaar/chirpstack-docs/content/guides/debian-ubuntu.md

    single server instance.
 * The [LoRa Gateway Bridge](/lora-gateway-bridge/) component will be installed on the server, but can also be installed on the gateway itself.
-* A self-signed certificate will be used for LoRa App Server (generated on installation).
 * No firewall rules are setup.

 Of course, optimizations may need to be made depending on the performance of